Skip to main content

 Senior Research Director

-Roxanne has over 27 years of organizing and executing strategic operations, including coordinating personnel and technological and financial resources.
+Roxanne has over 27 years of experience organizing and executing strategic operations, including coordinating personnel and technological and financial resources.

 Education